SCOPE OF WORKS

 - Replacement of five pipe bursting sites with lengths of 120m, 190m, 277m, 195m and 370m

 - Installation of 84 new copper services from the new main to the property water

 - Installation of 13 new mains connection points

 The design process involved several meetings with the Council’s operational staff.
 This ensured a smooth and swift approval process and an earlier than anticipated construction commencement.

-Before each pipe bursting operation commenced the Council shut down each water main for approximately five hours, during which time UEA also installed all connection details.
-The connection detail involved installing hydrants and isolation points on either end of the project.
-Temporary mains were installed to maintain water supply to all residents impacted by the main being taken out of service.
+Before the start of each pipe bursting operation, the Council isolated the water mains for five hours.
+This enabled UEA to complete all of the required connections as well as to install hydrants and isolation points at either end of the project.
+A temporary water supply was provided to all residents impacted by the main being removed from service.
 Once the temporary main was made live, the existing main between the isolation points was shut down and the pipe bursting process of replacing the old main commenced.
-Upon completion of this process each house service was connected to the new main.
+UEA utilised its Grundoburst 800G for all of the pipe bursting work.
+Upon completion of the pipe bursting works, each house service was re-connected to the new main.
 Tees, additional hydrants and link ups were also completed.
 All new mains were then tested, cleaned, flushed and commissioned.

 As with most water reticulation projects, the management of affected customers is always crucial.
 Working closely with the client, UEA was able to spend significant time notifying affected customers and preparing them for any impact they may have been unaware of.

 Overall, UEA’s management and crew worked in conjunction with all stakeholders to provide a successful project with customer impact kept to a minimum.